 Step 1: Launching the Elementor Page Builder

 First, log in to your WordPress dashboard and then click on the page option on the left.
 Now look for your Contact Us page and click the Edit with Elementor button.

 This will launch the Page Builder.

 Step 2: Designing the Hero Section of the Contact Page

-We will begin by adding a Hero Image at the top and a add a Title.
+We will begin by adding a Hero Image at the top and an add Title.
 For this, click on the “+” or add a new section icon and then add a single-column structure to your page.

 To make the image and row more visible, you will need to change the row’s height from the Layout Tab.
 We are setting the minimum size to ‘600’.

 We have also added the Background Overlay with an Opacity of 0.57 using the background overlay section in the Style tab.
 Here are the changes that we have made:

 Now change the look and design of the Text to look like we have done below.
 You can use your creativity and design your heading the way you want.

 Step 4: Add Contact Form to your Page

 You can go with any popular WordPress form builder plugins such as Gravity forms, Caldera forms, Ninja forms, or the WPForms plugin.
 Make sure you install and activate the plugin before we go any further.

 If you have not installed contact form 7, you can get it here.
 Install the plugin and refresh the page we designed to get the contact form widget.

 Adding the Elementor Contact form widget on the Page

 Now drag and drop the Contact Form 7 widget on the page and choose the contact form you want to display.

 Now it’s time to customize the form.
 Disable the titles using the toggle button and go to the style tab.
 Here you can change the color, background, typography, width, and padding of the form.

-- Changed the Background color and text color for the fields and increased the spacing to 20.
+- Changed the background and text colors for the fields and increased the spacing to 20.